ryndrb/dota2bot/README.md

 # Tinkering About
 - ***Heroes (Pos: 1,2,3,4,5)***
-    - Heroes can't be core or support in their possible roles; strictly core/supports; due to ability usage
+    - Heroes can't be core or support in their possible roles; strictly core/supports; due to ability usage.
+    - All Supports are both 4 and 5 for now.
     - ***Added***
         - [4,5] Abaddon
         - [1] Alchemist
+        - [4,5] Ancient Apparition
         - [2] Earth Spirit
         - [2] Ember Spirit
         - [1] Faceless Void